kevinlondon/kevinlondon.github.io/src/content/blog/2018-09-04-aws-certifications.md

 ---
 title: An Intro to AWS Certifications
 pubDatetime: 2018-09-04T20:23:08
-description: "A discussion of AWS certifications and why they can be valuable"
+description: "I'm skeptical of certification programs, especially in the software industry.
+AWS certifications seemed different because they focus on how to build scalable and reliable services."
 tags:
   - aws
   - certifications